ibauk/smdox/smethods.md

-# Scoring Methods
+# Empowering Rallymasters - scoring methods & penalties

-ScoreMaster provides automatic processing for the scoring methods described below.
+ScoreMaster provides automatic processing for the scoring methods and penalties described below.
 If you wish to make use of a scoring mechanism not included here, please speak to Bob.
+This is not meant to be a complete specification of the methods described.
+If you need the full nerdy details, speak to Bob.

 This document is not concerned with *bonus claim* methods, only with the arithmetic involved in calculating a score.

-## Definitions
+## Some definitions
 Points
 : A points value is an integer (whole number), fractions are not allowed.
 In general a points value can be positive or negative.

+Bonus code
+: A unique name comprising letters and digits only.
+Spaces and punctuation are forbidden.
+All letters must be uppercase.

+As far as the system is concerned, bonus codes are alphanumeric even when they are all numeric.
+In order to keep them presented in the correct sequence they should all contain the same number of digits.
+Use leading '0's to pad the codes or start from, say, 11 or 111 instead of 1.

+Combo code
+: A unique name as with an ordinary bonus code.
+Letters may be upper or lowercase but AA23 is the same as aa23, Aa23 and aA23.

 ## Simple bonus points
 Each bonus scores a specific number of points.

 ## Variable bonus points
 Each bonus specifies a default value (which might be zero or even negative).
 At claim time the actual value of the bonus must be entered manually.
+This might be used for example when a bonus includes a clock face or a varying number of flags.
+This facility should be used sparingly as it has a significant impact on scoring efficiency.

 ## Simple combination bonus
 A combination bonus (combo) specifies a list of underlying bonuses (which might include [some] other combos).
 Each combo scores a specific, fixed, number of points.
+This is in addition to the scores of the underlying bonuses.

+Any combos included as underlying bonuses must be coded alphanumerically lower than the current combo code.
+Combo "A12" cannot depend on combo "A13" or "B1".

 ## Variable combination bonus
 A variable combo specifies a minimum number of underlying bonuses (rather than 'all' for a simple combo).
 Each combo scores a specific number of points depending on the number of underlying bonuses scored between the minimum and all.
 A simple example:-

 Combo *CLUBS* has underlying bonuses *MANU*,*CHELSEA*,*ARSENAL*,*RANGERS*,*ROVERS*.
 The combo will be scored if at least three underlying bonuses are scored.
 The value of the combo is either 100, 200 or 600 points.

-## Compulsory bonuses
-Any ordinary or combination bonus can be flagged as being compulsory.
-Failure to score a compulsory bonus results in DNF.
+## Questions & answers
+Ordinary bonuses may have associated questions which allow for the award of additional points when correctly answered.
+The question/answer will be worth a fixed number of points, the value being set for the rally as a whole rather than for individual bonuses.
+The extra points are only awarded if the underlying bonus is correctly claimed.

 ## Complex methods
 Complex methods involve from one to nine sets of categories which are specified for each bonus or combo.
 Common sets are *Country*, *County*, *Industry*, *Building type*, etc.  For example, an ordinary bonus *F01* might specify *Country*=France, *Industry*=Farming.

-In general, the idea is to act on groups of bonuses rather than each bonus.
+In general, the idea is to generate a score using groups of bonuses rather than individual bonuses.
 Typically, the first relevant bonus is unaffected by the complex method but two or more will be.

 Complex methods can be applied at three levels:- those which affect the individual bonus scores; those which reward sequences of bonuses; those which reward or punish collections of bonuses.
 Methods at each level can be combined both with the basic bonus scores and other levels.